JoburgDataPlatformUserGroup/FabricPreCon/5 - Create Report.md

 10. Build a Table visual:

-    a) On the Visualizations pane, select the Table visual.
+    - On the Visualizations pane, select the Table visual.

     ![Screenshot of the Visualizations pane showing where to select the Table option.](/images/select-table-visualization.png)

-    b) From the Data pane, check the box next to SalesTerritory on the dimension_city table.
+    - From the Data pane, check the box next to SalesTerritory on the dimension_city table.

-    c) From the Data pane, check the box next to StateProvince on the dimension_city table.
+    - From the Data pane, check the box next to StateProvince on the dimension_city table.

-    d) From the Data pane, check the box next to Profit on the fact_sale table.
+    - From the Data pane, check the box next to Profit on the fact_sale table.

-    e) From the Data pane, check the box next to TotalExcludingTax on the fact_sale table.
+    - From the Data pane, check the box next to TotalExcludingTax on the fact_sale table.

-    f) Reposition and resize the column chart to take up the right half of the canvas by dragging the anchor points on the corners of the visual.
+    - Reposition and resize the column chart to take up the right half of the canvas by dragging the anchor points on the corners of the visual.

     ![Screenshot of the canvas next to the Visualization and Data panes, which show where to select the specified details.
 The canvas contains a bar chart, a map plot, and a table.](/images/canvas-three-reports.png)